Digital-Logic/Javascript-InterviewQuestions/README.md

-# Interview Questions in Javascript
+# Interview Questions in JavaScript

 The aim for this repository is to provide a self-paced series, that you can use to improve your development skills.